e-0922-ja/expense-tracker-app/README.md

 git clone https://github.com/e-0922-ja/expense-tracker-app.git
 ```

-2. Build and run containers.
+2. Build and run backend containers.
+After executing this command, you can access the app at http://localhost:8000.

 ```bash
 docker-compose build